Menu

 At first, one may assume that this signature attraction is precisely the same at Disneyland Park and the Magic Kingdom.
 And although that may be true regarding the contagious melody, its facade, queue decorations, and scenes all vary.

-The ride in Walt Disney World clocks in at about a minute shorter than the original Disneyland Park version.
+The ride at Walt Disney World is about a minute shorter than the original Disneyland Park version.
 Though some may argue this makes for a lesser version of the attraction, remember that sometimes a little bit of “it’s a small world” goes a long way.

 The queue line at Walt Disney World is also primarily in a covered building, which helps keep people out of the Florida sun and rain while they wait.
 Guests visiting Disneyland Park aren’t as lucky.